questions - call us toll free

 Saving lives on the road

-Numerous studies have shown that airbags are effective in saving lives.
-The use of an airbag, in combination with a lap and shoulder seat belt, reduces the risk of serious head injury by 75 percent versus a 38 percent decrease for the use of seat belts alone, according to the National Highway Traffic Safety Administration.
+Numerous studies have shown that they are effective in saving lives.
+The use of this device, in combination with a lap and shoulder seat belt, reduces the risk of serious head injury by 75 percent versus a 38 percent decrease for the use of belts alone, according to the National Highway Traffic Safety Administration.
 The NHTSA also found that in frontal crashes, driver airbags reduce deaths by 26 percent for drivers wearing seat belts and passenger airbags reduce deaths by 14 percent among passengers wearing seat belts.
 In cases where the driver and/or passenger did not use the seat belt, airbags decreased deaths in frontal crashes by 32 percent and 23 percent, respectively.
 A 2006 report by the NHTSA noted that 2,796 lives were saved by frontal airbags among drivers and/or passengers, aged 5 years or older, involved in vehicular collisions.

 Proper use of safety belts essential